Intestinal Gas: Symptoms, Causes and Treatment

 • Breath tests may diagnose lactose intolerance by measuring hydrogen levels after consuming a glucose solution.

-Treatment for intestinal gas:
+Treatment for Intestinal Gas(Flatulence)

 Although the answer differs for everyone, most individuals will find some relief with a little trial and error.